 There is a difference between legal malpractice and an ethical violation.
 Legal malpractice occurs when the attorney has failed to perform their duties to standard.
 An ethical violation or bar complaint is when an attorney has violated the ethical code regardless of case outcome.
 Usually, the ARDC handles this type of complaint.
 Illinois law, however, provides that ethical rules can be used to inform a jury about what the standard of care is, and ethical breaches are therefore important to consider in any legal malpractice claims.

-If you have a legal malpractice matter, do not hesitate to contact our experienced Chicago legal malpractice attorneys.
-If you need an expert witness for a legal malpractice complaint, contact attorney Jefferey Katz.
+If you have a legal malpractice matter or need an expert witness, do not hesitate to contact our experienced Chicago legal malpractice attorneys.